haquefardeen/awesome-dot/README.md

 > Please see [awesome-substrate](https://github.com/substrate-developer-hub/awesome-substrate) for a similar list that is more specific to the Substrate, the blockchain framework of the Polkadot ecosystem.

-## About Polkadot
-Polkadot is an open-source blockchain platform.
-Polkadot enables scalability by allowing specialized blockchains to communicate with each other in  a secure, trust-free environment.